A pipeline can, if necessary, control through Pipelines DSL which nodes it or any individual step will execute in.

 The following example pipeline specifies that all steps of the pipeline will execute in nodes from the dynamic node pool

 ubuntu20aws on Amazon Web Services.
-The second step, however, overrides this as it is configured to run on an on-prem node from the static node pool
+The second step, however, overrides this as it is configured to run on an self-hosted node from the static node pool

 When the pipeline is run: